 About The August Agency LLC

-Jeffery joined The August Agency in 2004 to direct the New York operations of the agency, bringing a wide range of leadership experience in television and publishing, with a concentrated background in editorial, legal, publicity, advertising and promotion, and feature reporting, and then in 2012 stepped back to a consulting position.
-He has worked for media companies large and small, including Soap Opera Weekly, HarperCollins, Abrams, Leisure Publishing, AMC Networks, Discovery Channel, and A&E Television Networks, including A&E Network, History, The Biography Channel, Crime & Investigation Network, and Lifetime.
-Throughout his career Jeffery has had the privilege to work with many different types of books - from exquisite art and illustrated coffee table tomes to New York Times bestselling fiction and nonfiction - and an equally diverse roster of remarkable authors and artists - among them Nancy Bartholomew, Elizabeth Berg, Cathy East Dubowski, Patricia Gaffney, Olivia Goldsmith, Andy Goldsworthy, Al Hirschfeld, Mary-Kate and Ashley Olsen, Bill O'Reilly, Joanne Pence, Betty Rollin, Ben Schonzeit, and Hunt Slonem.
+He worked with many different types of books - from exquisite art and illustrated coffee table tomes to New York Times bestselling fiction and nonfiction - and an equally diverse roster of remarkable authors and artists - among them Nancy Bartholomew, Elizabeth Berg, Cathy East Dubowski, Patricia Gaffney, Olivia Goldsmith, Andy Goldsworthy, Al Hirschfeld, Mary-Kate and Ashley Olsen, Bill O'Reilly, Joanne Pence, Betty Rollin, Ben Schonzeit, and Hunt Slonem.
 In 2012, Jeffery stepped back from literary tasks as other pursuits took the forefront.